How to Get Better at Managing Your Email

 Share This Post

 You may have strong opinions about some of the above and see a clear right and wrong.
 For others you may be indifferent.
-It is important to understand that other people feel equally strongly about their opinions, their wrong as clear to them as your right is to you.
+It is important to understand that other people feel equally strongly about their opinions, and their wrong is as clear to them as your right is to you.
 Because these differences are unique to each and every person you communicate with, it is easy to get overwhelmed, frustrated, and hopeless.

 These challenges are exacerbated by the fact that email usage and etiquette vary not only by individual but also broadly by generation.
 The younger the generation, the less likely they are to use email consistently if at all.